Varangian runestones: U 687

 This stone, signed by the runemaster Öpir, is found at Sjusta near Skokloster.
 It is in style Pr4 and it is raised by a woman named Rúna in memory of her four sons who had died.
 She had it made together with her daughter-in-law Sigríðr who was the widow of Spjallboði.
 They added that the place where Spjallboði had died was i olafs kriki, and several scholars have discussed the meaning of these runes.

 In 1875, Richard Dybeck suggested that kriki represented Old Norse Grikk meaning 'Greece', but in 1891 Sophus Bugge read grið, which means 'retinue'.
-Later, in 1904, Adolf Noreen interpreted them as krikr, meaning 'hook', but in 1907, Otto von Friesen proposed that the runes read i olafs kirki, i.e. 'in Saint Olaf's Church in Novgorod'. von Friesen's interpretation has since then been the accepted interpretation.
+Later, in 1904, Adolf Noreen interpreted them as krikr, meaning 'hook', but in 1907, Otto von Friesen proposed that the runes read i olafs kirki, i.e. 'in Saint Olaf's Church in Novgorod'.
+Otto von Friesen's interpretation has since then been the accepted interpretation.

 Omeljan Pritsak suggests that Spjallboði died in a fire that destroyed the church in c.
 1070–1080.
 Jansson, on the other hand, attributes the death of Spjallboði in a church to the fact that many of the medieval churches were defensive structures.

 The runic text is signed by the runemaster Öpir, who was active during the late 11th and early 12th centuries in Uppland.